English Summmary

 Another advantage of being a small organisation is that we are in full control of the funds, and the way they are used in the care of the children and in our various projects.
 Corruption is a major problem in countries like Ghana and India, therefore we do not cooperate with local NGO’s.
 To be in full control of our local partners we have established our own subsidiaries, A World of Friends, Ghana, and A World of Friends, India.

 A disadvantage of being a small organisation, however, is that our financial situation is very vulnerable, which also sets limits for growth and development.
 Increasingly we feel the need for a solid economic base.
-Large investments, e.g. purchasing a new school bus, constructing or repairing a school building or fixing showers and toilets for the orphaned children, pose problems.
+Large investments pose problems.
 When we apply for funds for such purposes from companies or official aid organisations we are mostly denied help with the motivation that our organisation is too small.
 Thus we find ourselves in a vicious circle.

-We are proud of our accomplishments to date and are eager to continue our work both in Ghana and India.
+We are proud of our accomplishments to date and are continuing our work both in Ghana and India.
 The support of our Swedish sponsors and school children has been invaluable and we hope to reach out to international sponsors as well.